FAX +49-69/450464: Further details

-Until the creation of the Ambient World sub-label and the subsequent release of its discography on the iTunes Store, all FAX records were issued in extremely limited quantities, with typically 500–1000 pressings depending on the project.
+Until the creation of the Ambient World sub-label and the subsequent release of its discography on the iTunes Store, all FAX records were issued in extremely limited quantities, with typically 500–1,000 pressings, depending on the project.
 This resulted in FAX originals fetching high prices on eBay and other online auction Web sites.

-Label founder Pete Namlook died of a heart attack on 8 November 2012, although no official statement regarding the label's future was ever made.
+Label founder Pete Namlook died of a heart attack on 8 November 2012.
+No official statement regarding the label's future was ever made.